logo

 Uhuru didn't address failing sugar sector, say crushed cane farmers

-The President was in Kisumu for three days where he launched development projects but none in the sugar sector
+President in Kisumu for three days launching many projects, none in sugar sector.

 In Summary